 I am a huge fan of flea markets.
 Thus, when I first came to Berlin, one of the must-go places for me was the flea market at Mauerpark in Prenzlauerberg.

 The park in itself is great but the flea market is way too expensive and crowded, especially during the warm months.
-There are plenty of nicer flea markets in the city, so I suggest you don’t waste your time and money there (e.g., flea market Pankeufer or Leopoldplatz).
+There are plenty of nicer flea markets in the city, so I suggest you don’t waste your time and money there (for example, flea market Pankeufer or Leopoldplatz).

 What’s the best way to find out more about the city?